-Risk taking behaviour in your teenager: Being a parent, it is natural to feel worried about risk taking behavior in your teenager.
+Risk taking behaviour in your teenager: Being a mother, it is natural to feel worried about risk taking behaviour in your teenager.
 I always did.

-I have seen many examples of risk taking behaviour in teens.
-There has been a time or two when my teens have taken risks.
+I saw many examples of risk taking behaviour in teens.
+There has been a time or two when my teens have displayed it.
 Rash driving that led to broken bones, experiment gone all wrong that lead to repainting the walls.

 Some kids I know of have gone a step further.
-Indulged in drunken driving to drugs.
-My thoughts were ‘what do I do if one day my teens start drugs?
-How do I deal with it?’
+Indulged in drinking driving to drugs.
+I was like… what to do if one day my teen start drugs?
+How to deal with it?

-What do I need to do, to prevent them from doing such activities?
+What should I do for my teens, to prevent them from doing such kind of activities?
 How can I prevent my teen from risky behavior?
-What should I do if one day I come to know about any risky behavior in my teen?
+What should I do if one day I came to know about any risky behavior in my teen?
 How should I react?

-Like me, all of you would have had thoughts regarding to this.
-I am writing this blog for us, parents.
+Like me, all of you have thoughts regarding to this matter.
+I am writing this blog for us as parents especially.

-I will discuss in detail how you can avoid risk taking behavior in your teenager.
-And how to deal if your teen is demonstrating these kinds of behaviour.
+I will discuss in detail how you can avoid risky taking behavior in your teenager?
+And how to deal if your teen is demonstrating these kinds of behaviour?

 Before proceeding further, I just want to say this.
 Do not feel alone.
-Including me, almost every parent has thoughts and worries about risk taking behaviour in our teenagers.
-It is a common problem of parenting.
+Including me almost every parent has thoughts and worries about risk taking behaviour in your teenager.
+It is the common problem of parenting.
 So, you are not alone in this situation.

-- Most common Risk taking behavior in your teenager
+- Most common Risk taking behaviour in your teenager

-- 10 Common Reasons why teenagers involve in risky behavior
+- 10 Common Reasons why they do it

-- 20 Ideas to reduce risk taking behavior in your teenager
+- 20 Ideas to reduce risk taking behaviour in your teenager

 - Important Note to Parents

 They want to explore new things and gain different experiences.
-Or, they like to push themselves beyond their abilities and see what they are made of.
+Or they like to push their abilities and see what they are made of.
 Taking risk is good if it is safe.

-But sometimes, teens get involved in risky behaviours which are totally bad for their well being.
+But sometimes teens involved in risky behaviour which are totally bad for their well beings.
 It is important to be concerned about risky behaviour in your teenager.
 As parent, you can feel stress about such behaviour.

-Most common risk taking behaviours in your teenager are:
+Most common Risk taking behaviour in your teenager are:

 - Damage and destruction to property